Azure/Azure-Sentinel/Solutions/AbuseIPDB/Playbooks/AbuseIPDB-ReportaIPsToAbuselPDBAfterCheckingByUserInMSTeams/readme.md

 1. Open playbook which has been deployed
 2. Click API connection on left side blade
-3. Click the Azure Sentinel connection resource
+3. Click the Microsoft Sentinel connection resource
 4. Click edit API connection
 5. Click Authorize
 6. Sign in